dotnet/docs-maui/docs/ios/device-provisioning/automatic-provisioning.md

 ## Troubleshoot

-It may take several hours for a new Apple developer account to be approved.
+It may take several hours for a new Apple Developer Account to be approved.
 You won't be able to enable automatic provisioning until the account has been approved.

 If the automatic provisioning process fails with the error message `Authentication Service Is Unavailable`, sign in to either [App Store Connect](https://appstoreconnect.apple.com/) or your [Apple Developer account](https://appleid.apple.com/account) to check that you have accepted the latest service agreements.